5 beautiful Swiss small towns to visit

 A city steeped in history, the ancient town of Murten sits high above the Murtensee in central Switzerland.
 Placed along the Röstigraben - the border between French and German-speaking Switzerland - Murten or Morat has been a settlement since 8200 BC.
 It has also been a prominent location in Swiss history, being the site of the Battle of Murten which resulted in a decisive Swiss victory against the Burgundians.

-Not too far away is the city of Avranches, which was once the Roman capital of Switzerland.
+Not too far away is the city of Avenches, which was once the Roman capital of Switzerland.
 As a result, the surrounding area has ancient Roman walls, part of a Roman viaduct and an amphitheatre.

-Go out there and see for yourself!
+Get out and see these Swiss towns for yourself!

 This is only a selection of the most beautiful towns in Switzerland.
 If you have a favourite town that you think every tourist needs to visit, let us know in the comments below!